-RESEARCH THEMES PRIMARY RESEARCH QUESTIONS Program design and delivery What are the roles and responsibilities of program administrator, IPA, and other key players?
-What is the participation for each of the sub-programs for end-users, Approved Vendors, and grassroots educators?
-What changes have been made to the ILSFA program since PY4?
+RESEARCH THEMES PRIMARY RESEARCH QUESTIONS What are the roles and responsibilities of program administrator, IPA, and other key players?
+Program design and What is the participation for each of the sub-programs for end-users, Approved Vendors, and grassroots educators? delivery What changes have been made to the ILSFA program since PY4?
 Are there any parts of ILSFA processes that may be inefficient or confusing for customers?
 Program actors What role does each key actor play (including Approved Vendors, grassroots educators, job training organizations, and related efforts) and how do they work together?
 Are there any opportunities to improve or streamline coordination?
-Program goals What were the goals of the ILSFA program in PY4?
-What are program goals or Key Performance Indicators (KPIs)?
+What were the goals of the ILSFA program in PY4?
+Program goals What are program goals or Key Performance Indicators (KPIs)?
 What strategies or interventions did ILSFA use to achieve these goals and KPIs?
-Program performance Did the ILSFA program meet its goals in PY4?
-Which aspects of implementation went well, and where did the ILSFA program run into challenges?
-What barriers might prevent participation?
+Did the ILSFA program meet its goals in PY4?
+Program performance Which aspects of implementation went well, and where did the ILSFA program run into challenges? performance What barriers might prevent participation?
 How can PY4 process results be used to contextualize PY4 impact findings?
-Marketing and outreach Are there specific KPI or guidelines for marketing and outreach?
-What channels does the ILSFA program use for outreach?
-What is working well with program outreach and where is the ILSFA program facing challenges?
+Are there specific KPI or guidelines for marketing and outreach?
+Marketing and What channels does the ILSFA program use for outreach? outreach What is working well with program outreach and where is the ILSFA program facing challenges?
 Data tracking What does the ILSFA program track, and who is responsible for tracking and reporting?
 How does program data get QC'ed?